uniVocity/csv-parsers-comparison/README.md

 Our test is very simple and involves just counting the number of rows read from the input file.
 The implementation using each parser is [here](./src/main/java/com/univocity/articles/csvcomparison/parser).

 ### Important
  The input file is **not** [RFC 4180](https://www.rfc-editor.org/rfc/rfc4180.txt) compliant.
-We generate a compliant version using the [HugeFileGenerator](./src/main/java/com/univocity/articles/csvcomparison/HugeFileGenerator.java) class to test the parsers against a generated file with 47,609,385.
+We generate a compliant version using the [HugeFileGenerator](./src/main/java/com/univocity/articles/csvcomparison/HugeFileGenerator.java) class to test the parsers against a generated file with 47,609,385 rows.

 It's important to notice that there's no such thing as a CSV standard and we do not recommend you to use parsers that follow the RFC strictly, as they will blow up in face of non-compliant inputs.
 The reality is: your parser must be ready to process crooked data instead of going belly up.
 In the end, your client is the one that tells you what you must swallow, and in many circumstances it's not up to you to decide how your data is going to be generated.